Our office is currently located at

 We also thank the Berkeley Public Education Foundation, the Berkeley Symphony Orchestra, Cazadero Performing Arts Camp and Cal Performances at Zellerbach Hall, UC Berkeley for their continuing support along with the UC Berkeley students who tutor music students in the schools through The Music Connection (TMC).

-Berkeley Schools K-12 Music Program
+Berkeley Schools TK-12 Music Program

 Third Grade: All BUSD third grade students attend weekly music classes.
 The curriculum is based on Orff-Schulwerk methodology which includes singing, movement, rhythm, solfege, note reading, recorders and pitched percussion instruments.
 At the end of the school year, band and orchestra instruments are demonstrated in preparation for beginning instrumental music in fourth grade.
 Recorders are $5.00.

-Fourth and Fifth Grades: After an extended period of sampling among violins, violas, ﬂutes, clarinets, trumpets, trombones, percussion and chorus, fourth graders choose chorus or the instrument they wish to study.
+Fourth and Fifth Grades: After an extended period of sampling among violins, violas, ﬂutes, clarinets, trumpets, trombones, percussion, ukulele, guitar and chorus, fourth graders choose chorus or the instrument they wish to study.
 Fifth graders continue with chorus or the instrument studied in fourth grade.
 Classes are held twice a week during the school day.
 Both grades perform at school concerts.
 Fifth graders have the opportunity of participating in the Performing Arts Showcase in March and attending the Jumpstart Retreat for fifth graders at Cazadero Performing Arts Camp in May.

-Sixth Grade: The three BUSD middle schools have sixth grade Bands open to all brass, wind and percussion students and 6-8 Orchestras open to all strings players.
+Sixth Grade: The three BUSD middle schools have sixth grade bands open to all brass, wind and percussion students and 6-8 Orchestras open to all strings players.
 Middle school music classes, including chorus (at King) meet before school, zero period.
 The combined sixth grade bands play The Star Spangled Banner at the opening of a Giants game in May.

 Seventh and Eighth Grades: 7-8 Bands, 6-8 Orchestra, Chorus at King, and Modern Music at Longfellow meet zero period offering students moderately challenging compositions and ensemble skill development.
 After school music classes including Jazz Band and Modern Music at King, Jazz Band at Willard and Jazz Band at Longfellow are open to 6th-8th graders.
 At middle school, evening concerts are scheduled during the school year and ensembles participate in the Performing Arts Showcase in March of each year.
 Some bands and orchestras compete in regional music festivals.
 There is a Jumpstart Retreat at Cazadero Performing Arts Camp for eighth graders in October.